-Facing Escalating Workplace Violence, Hospitals Employees Have Had Enough
+Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 Across the U.S., many doctors, nurses and other health care workers have remained silent about what is being called an epidemic of violence against them.

-The violent outbursts come from patients and patient's families.
+The violent outbursts come from patients and patients' families.
 And for years, it's been considered part of the job.

-When you visit the Cleveland Clinic emergency department, these days —whether as a patient, family member or friend — a large sign directs you toward a metal detector.
+When you visit the Cleveland Clinic emergency department these days — whether as a patient, family member or friend — a large sign directs you toward a metal detector.

 An officer inspects all bags and then instructs you to walk through the metal detector.
 In some cases, a metal wand is used — even on patients who come in on stretchers.
 Cleveland Clinic officials say they confiscate thousands of weapons like knives, pepper spray and guns each year.
 The metal detectors were installed in response to what CEO Tom Mihaljevic is calling an epidemic.